Automated laboratory x-ray diffractometer and fluorescence spectrometer for high-throughput materials characterization: Instrument configuration

 For transmission measurements through structural metals, a high \xray energy is obviously desirable.
 Absorption in normal-incident transmission is described by the Beer-Lambert equation,

-where $I$ is the transmitted intensity, $I_0$ is the intensity of the initial beam, $t$ is the sample thickness, and $\mu$ is the linear absorption coefficient.\cite{cullity_elements_2014} The optimal thickness of a specimen for transmission XRD is one absorption length ($L_{\rm abs}=1/mu$), which balances absorption of the \xray beam with the scattering volume: A sample of zero thickness would have zero absorption but also no material to scatter; an infinitely thick specimen would absorb all of the \xrays.\cite{nassar_structural_2016}
+where $I$ is the transmitted intensity, $I_0$ is the intensity of the initial beam, $t$ is the sample thickness, and $\mu$ is the linear absorption coefficient.\cite{cullity_elements_2014} The optimal thickness of a specimen for transmission XRD is one absorption length ($L_{\rm abs}=1/\mu$), which balances absorption of the \xray beam with the scattering volume: A sample of zero thickness would have zero absorption but also no material to scatter; an infinitely thick specimen would absorb all of the \xrays.\cite{nassar_structural_2016}

-For MAXIMA we use the indium $K\alpha_1$ characteristic radiation, with an energy of $\qty{24.21}{keV}$.
-Figure \ref{fig:absorption lengths} shows $L_{\rm abs}$ for this energy for a wide range of elements, and we see that for first-row transition metals such as Fe the optimal sample thickness is $\sim\qty{0.1}{mm}$.
-It is still possible to make measurements on thicker (or thinner specimens) by counting longer; as a practical matter we find that count times are reasonable ($<\qty{100}{s}$, say) even for samples with $t\approx 5L_{\rm abs}$, as discussed below.
+For MAXIMA we use indium $K\alpha_1$ characteristic radiation, with an energy of \qty{24.21}{keV} (wavelength $\lambda$ = \qty{0.512}{\angstrom}).
+Figure \ref{fig:absorption lengths} shows $L_{\rm abs}$ for this energy for a wide range of elements, and we see that for first-row transition metals such as Fe the optimal sample thickness is $\sim$\qty{0.1}{mm}.
+It is still possible to make measurements on thicker (or thinner specimens) by counting longer; as a practical matter we find that count times are reasonable ($<$\qty{100}{s}, say) even for samples with $t\approx 5L_{\rm abs}$, as discussed below.

 Figure~\ref{fig:Schematic} shows the layout of the basic components of MAXIMA. \xrays emitted by the source are monochromatized and focused by orthogonal ellipsoidal graded multilayer mirrors (ExMontel-I-110/390/3.15).
-The instrument is designed for the \xrays to focus at the detector; with a convergence angle of approximately \qty{3.5}{mrad}, the spot size at the nominal sample position is $\approx \qty{250}{\micro m}$, which determines the spatial resolution (for combinatorial specimens, for example).
-With the source operating at its maximum rated power (\qty{1}{kW}) the nominal flux is $\sim\qty{1e8}{ph.s^{-1}}$.
+The instrument is designed for the \xrays to focus at the detector; with a convergence angle of approximately \qty{3.15}{\milli\radian}, the spot size at the nominal sample position is $\approx$ \qty{250}{\micro\meter}, which determines the spatial resolution (for combinatorial specimens, for example).
+With the source operating at its maximum rated power (\qty{1}{kW}) the nominal flux after the mirrors is $\sim$\qty{1e8}{ph.s^{-1}}.